canmom/canmom.github.io/fiction/faecoldwar.md

 In the tense silence that followed came another figure, stepping forward from the mass of courtiers.
 From the neck down, he was dressed in a Modernist uniform, smart as any---yet his fierce grin and great crown of antlers made the Generalissimo of the Seelie Armed Forces quite unmistakeable.

 "If I may, my King." said Herne the Hunter.
 Oberon gestured for him to take the floor, and Herne stepped forward, teeth bared.
 "If Gwyn ap Nudd's claim can be believed, surely there is a matter more pressing than the administration of the misty Isle.
-If Titania has vanished from Avalon, she is at large to make mischief.
+If Titania has vanished from Avalon, she is at large to make mischief---hiding in Annwn, there can be no doubt.
 Perhaps Gwyn should tell us where the trail leads, before he claims to be a conqueror!"

 "We welcome our Generalissimo's counsel."
 Oberon said.
 He paused significantly.
 To reveal what he had just been told would perhaps incite panic.
 To keep it secret might be worse.
 "But if matters are as Gwyn ap Nudd says, there may yet be a greater threat.
 Tell us, Gwyn ap Nudd: did you watch closely the scouts who set foot on the Isle of Avalon?
 Did you, yourself, ascend its shore?"